True Blue Software

 Creating A Snapshot

 A new snapshot is created by copying an existing snapshot.
-The new snapshot is a virtual copy of the original, taking up no space until one or the other of the snapshots is modified.
+The new snapshot is an exact copy of the original, taking up no additional file space until one or the other of the snapshots is modified.
 Therefore the operation is quick and efficient.

-A new snapshot can be created as a New Development Snapshot, or, if the source is a project snapshot, as a New Project Snapshot.
-New project snapshots can be inserted before the existing snapshot, taking over any predecessor relationships, or it can be added as a successor of the existing snapshot.
+A new snapshot can be created as a New -> Development Snapshot, or, if the source is a release snapshot, as a New -> Release Snapshot.
+New release snapshots can be inserted before the existing snapshot, taking over any predecessor relationships, or can be added as a successor of the existing snapshot.

 Freezing a snapshot prevents any modification to the contents and allows you to recreate the frozen snapshot at any time.
 While access control also can prevent changes, freezing a snapshot preserves the access control list for the snapshot should it need to be unfrozen again later.